Edwards-R/understanding_docs/ranks.md

 # Defining Ranks
-This is still going to be a hierarchical system.
-It will still be possible for people to create an infinite number of poorly defined subranks that only work for their specific taxa of interest.
-However, the *responsibility* for different things is going to shift around.
+The new system is still going to be hierarchical.
+It will still be possible for people to, for instance, create an infinite number of defined subranks (accurately or not) that only work for their specific taxa of interest.
+However, the *responsibility* for different things is going to shift around so that doing actions such as this does not affect others unless they desire it to.

+Don't worry about this section too much unless you want to understand the inner details of how the whole system is planned out.
+A general user of the system does not need to know how Understandings ranks differ from 'traditional' ranks, as there is no appreciable difference to the end user.

 ## A brief explanation of ranks for engineers
 `Ranks` are a hierarchical structure.
 A common set of ranks is as follows: